gunantosteven/iOS-reference/README.md

 # iOS-reference
 iOS reference is my reference about learning iOS from scratch.
-It contains many iOS projects, resources, helpful link, etc.
+It contains many example of iOS projects, resources, helpful link, etc.

 ## List of Frameworks